Elvis and March Of Dimes (Charity Work in the 50’s)

 – A big thank you to ANDY ROTH for allowing me to share some rare images from his wonderful private archive of Frankfurt photos.

 – The Radio Spot of Elvis promoting the 1957 March Of Dimes was officially released on the FTD CD EASTER SPECIAL (2001).

 – The photo to the left from December 15, 1956 at the Hayride, was scanned from the MRS CD THE COMPLETE LOUISIANA HAYRIDE ARCHIVES 1954-1956 (2011).

 – The “Elvis Presley Spendet Blut” article (January 1959) was scanned from a February 1959 issue of BRAVO magazine.

 – Credit to Jeremy Riad for the vintage Marybel doll.

-– Visit the ELVIS INFORMATION NETWORK for an INTERVIEW WITH JOANNE KELLY from 2007 about her work for March Of Dimes and meeting Elvis Presley.
+Visit EIN for an INTERVIEW WITH JOANNE KELLY from 2007 about her meeting with Elvis.

-– Most of the 1958/59 Frankfurt photos of Elvis with ROBERT MARQUETTE (plus a whole lot more!), appear in the highly recommended book that is available directly from the author: THE ULTIMATE ELVIS IN MUNICH BOOK
+The pics of Elvis with ROBERT MARQUETTE appear in the highly recommended book that is available directly from the author: THE ULTIMATE ELVIS IN MUNICH BOOK